clozzi/phase-1-project-v2/README.md

 - Explore database of potential candidates for scientific studies
 - Identify potential matches for scientific studies
 - Create candidate pool based on necessary criteria
-- Reach out to candidates with an offer to participate

 ---